gabrieljaegerde/further_functions/README.md

 Your assignment will be auto-graded based on the provided test.

 ## Submission
-Please submit your assignment through GitHub Classroom by pushing your completed solutions to your repository before the deadline.
+Please submit your assignment through GitHub Classroom by pushing your completed solutions to your repository.